 Step 3 – Installing your first panel, and the field panels.

-Whether you are using gable trim or drip edge for your rakes, the first panel will be the most important, because it will determine if your roof is squared, if any penetrations line up in the center of the pan or on the rib / lock.
-You definitely want to avoid having any penetrations lining up with the lock for it will be quiet problematic for a first-time metal roof installer to flash it properly.
-This should be solved ahead of time by making the first panel the needed width so you end up with all penetrations through the center of the panel.
+Whether you are using gable trim or drip edge for your rakes, the first panel will be the most important, because it will determine if your roof is squared, if any penetrations line up in the center of a metal pan or on a rib / lock.
+You definitely want to avoid having any penetrations lining up with the lock, becuase it would be quite challenging and problematic for a first-time installer to flash it properly.
+This should be solved ahead of time by making sure that your first panel has an appropriate width, so that you end up with a panel layout where you have all the penetrations through the center of a panel.

 Assuming your have the correct width of the first panel, and that all the drip edges are installed, you will have to create the hook-lock at the bottom of each panel.
 This hook / lock should be 7/8 of an inch wide and folded down (see photo below).
 Also notice the little “ear” sticking off on the side of the double lock.
 You will need to make this to wrap it around and crimp, once the panel is installed.

 Hook the first panel into the drip edge, align it flush with the rake board and install 1 screw through the pan, all the way at the top of the panel (about 1 inch from the upper edge of the panel).
 This screw will hot it in place while you are installing clips.

 Space your clips 10-12″ OC, and using special flat-head screws, attach the panel to the roof deck.
 To avoid dents in the panel, install screws into outside hole of the clips.
 If you are located in high wind area you may want to put two screws into each clip, but I would actually increase the number of clips to 6-8″ on center instead of using two screws.
 Never put two screws if you have boards instead of plywood.
 Two crews will split the board, which will cause the panel attachment not to be secure.